local-minimum/informal-but-limited-dungeon-crawler-jam-assets-2025/rules/rules-ideas.md

 - Art assets should remain structurally sound:
     - Adjustments can be made via shaders to colour, brightness etc, but must be made across the entire texture uniformly. i.e. the same shader must be run across each fragment.
+    - (Jimbly) I'd want to allow reasonable cutting, especially for technical reasons.
+E.g. cutting a wall + door texture into 2 to animate it, or use one style door with a different style frame, and similar - this overlaps with what shape of meshes you're allowed to put these textures on

 ## Possible loopholes

 - Sprite destruction and reassembly:
-    - fracturing down into sections and rearranging back into a new 12x12 sprite
+    - fracturing down into sections and rearranging back into a new 12x12 sprite (if it's not recognizeable as from the original asset pack, it's a clear violation of the spirit of the rules)

 - Not using any of the provided assets and building a game some other way:
     - line renderer